deckerego/tally_pi/enclosure/README.md

 # TallyPi Enclosure

-The contents of this directory include the Blender source design for the TallyPi enclosure, which can house a Raspberry Pi Zero W and a Pimoroni Unicorn pHat - plus a few buttons and switches.
+The contents of this directory include the Blender source design for the TallyPi enclosure, which can house a Raspberry Pi Zero W, a breakout board for LEDs, and a few buttons and switches.
 The STL files included are generated from the Blender design file.

 ## Attribution